Ben Jackson (footballer, born 2003)

-Benjamin Harvey Jackson (born 3 September 2003) is an English professional footballer who plays as a defender for National League club Aldershot Town.
+Benjamin Harvey Jackson (born 3 September 2003) is an English professional footballer who plays as a defender for club Hampton & Richmond Borough.

 Club career

 Jackson began his career in the youth academy of Watford, before transferring to Brighton & Hove Albion in 2020.
 He signed his first professional contract in 2022.

 In July 2024, Jackson signed a contract extension until 2025 with the Seagulls, before signing for Scottish side Livingston on a season-long loan.
 In January 2025, Jackson was recalled from his loan spell with Livi.
 He immediately joined Queen's Park on a loan deal until the end of the 2024-25 season.

 On 31 July 2025, Jackson agreed to join National League club, Aldershot Town, following a successful trial period.
+On 12 December 2025, Jackson joined Hampton & Richmond Borough on a one-month loan deal.

+On 20 January 2026, Jackson joined National League South side, Worthing for an undisclosed fee.

+In June 2026, Jackson returned to the National League South following Worthing's promotion, joining Hampton & Richmond Borough on a permanent deal following his loan spell the previous season, also reuniting with his former Aldershot interim manager Alan Dowson.